 I guess you can call me a traditionalist when I say that I still advocate the use of glass and cold frames in making greenhouses.
-For me, an attractive greenhouse that can get me more excited that any display in Hattie Garden uses precisely glass, cold frames, and the like.
-Of course these plant havens should be filled with a variety of plants at any development stage.
+For me, an attractive greenhouse that can get me more excited than any display in Hattie Garden uses precisely glass, cold frames, and the like.
+Of course, these plant havens should be filled with a variety of plants at any development stage.
 However, as time passed, I have noticed that many gardeners in Europe, especially in Germany, have been using polycarbonates as an alternative to glass.

 With the rising trend in “growing your own”, more people are inclined to raise plants in the comforts of their homes.
 All they need is a permanently covered space and they can already grow any plant of their liking.
 They can also save the plants from unpredictable weather and bothersome pests.

 If you are wondering about the payback period of a traditional pukka greenhouse, it would probably be cheaper if you get your vegetables shipped from Fortnum’s weekly instead.
 On the brighter side of things, you can have a cheaper alternative by making a polycarbonate greenhouse.
 For starters, it can cost for less than £200 and can be assembled by only two people in a day.

 Polycarbonate greenhouses have had drawbacks over the years and are still not considered replacements for glass greenhouses at least in our area.
 Not until I had an incident with my greenhouse glass shattering did I actually consider one.
 What happened was that a year ago when I was tending my plants in my greenhouse, a sparrowhawk with a speed so fast smacked itself at my greenhouse.
 The impact was so strong that there was a shower of glass.
 The sparrowhawk survived much to my relief, but I had to go to the local glazier just to replace my broken panel.